Submit request or call to make an appointment.

 If you are LGBTQ+, it’s important to be open and honest with your medical provider so that we can work together to meet your health needs.

-The Human Rights Campaign Foundation has regularly recognized Norton Cancer Institute, along with Norton Healthcare’s five hospitals, as an LGBTQ Healthcare Equality Leader, based on our approach to, and practices for, the LGBTQ+ community.
+The Human Rights Campaign Foundation has regularly recognized Norton Cancer Institute, along with Norton Healthcare’s five Louisville hospitals, with the LGBTQ+ Healthcare Equality Leader designation, based on our approach to and practices for the LGBTQ+ community.

 LGBTQ+ patients are at a higher risk for certain types of cancers such as breast cancer, lung cancer, anal cancer and skin cancer.
 Norton Healthcare provides innovative treatments to LGBTQ+ patients challenged with cancer, as well as compassion and support to their families and loved ones.

 In addition, cancer screening rates may be lower in LGBTQ+ community due to past negative health care experiences.
 It is important to discuss appropriate cancer screening with your health care provider.
 Mammograms, cervical cancer screening and anal Pap tests are some of the important cancer screening tests.
 For certain patients, lung cancer screening may be appropriate.

 Smoking cessation and HPV vaccination are among the steps that can lower the risk of developing certain types of cancer.

 HPV infections and cervical precancers have dropped since HPV vaccines first were used in the United States in 2006.
 Still, cervical cancer is the second-leading cause of cancer deaths among women.
 Don’t take a risk of not being protected.